Elproxd1234/fefefefed/README.md

                 if tHRP and tHum and tHum.Health > 0 then
                     local dist = (myHRP.Position - tHRP.Position).Magnitude
                     if dist <= 10000 then
-                        -- WALL CHECK: no atacar a través de paredes local eyePos  = myHRP.Position + Vector3.new(0, 1.5, 0)
+                        -- WALL CHECK: no atacar a trav?s de paredes local eyePos  = myHRP.Position + Vector3.new(0, 1.5, 0)
                         local bodyPos = tHRP.Position  + Vector3.new(0, 0.8, 0)
                         if wallCheckRaycast(eyePos, bodyPos) then